Get Started

 Before and after

-Without aDNA: a research lab has 200 files across Notion, Drive, and Git.
-Every new agent session pastes an outdated summary into the prompt.
-Decisions from last month get re-litigated.
-A new collaborator takes three days to orient.
+Without aDNA: a lab's 200 files sprawl across Notion, Drive, and Git.
+Every session starts by pasting an outdated summary; last month's decisions get re-litigated; a new collaborator needs three days to orient.

-With aDNA: the same project has a what/context/ library, a STATE.md showing current priorities and blockers, and a how/missions/ directory with active work decomposed into claimable objectives.
-A new agent loads CLAUDE.md, reads the relevant context, and starts working in the right direction — in the same session.
+With aDNA: the same project has a what/context/ library, a STATE.md of priorities and blockers, and a how/missions/ directory of work broken into claimable objectives.
+An agent loads CLAUDE.md, reads the relevant context, and starts in the right direction — same session.

 The three-question test

-A well-structured aDNA project should let any agent answer three questions immediately, without asking:
+A well-structured aDNA project lets any agent answer three questions immediately, without asking:

-3. Where do I start? — answered by the active mission file in how/missions/ or the relevant AGENTS.md
+3. Where do I start? — the active mission in how/missions/, or the nearest AGENTS.md.

-If your project answers all three in under 10 seconds of reading, it is aDNA-ready.
+If your project answers all three in under ten seconds of reading, it is aDNA-ready.

 Explore further